goetzrrGit/rewind_app/README.md

 **Transform Your Video Memories for Free!**

 Rewind is a free and powerful desktop application that uses **AI** to transform your low-resolution videos into high-quality videos.
-The project started to upscale my parents home videos so they will look good on a 4k TV.
+The project started as a desire to upscale my parents home videos so they will look good on a 4k TV.
+I want to give others the opportunity to preserve their family memories.

 ![Main Application Screenshot](main_app.png)